preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/permissions/index.rst

 To delete an administrator in any of the lists, just click the x.
 To add an administrator, add the name the same way as in other name fields.

 **Note!** There must always be at least one Tenant Administrator.
-If there is only one, that administrator can not be removed until an additional one has been added.
+If there is only one, that administrator can not be removed until an additional administrator has been added.

 Secrets
 ********